flaneurette/ImageFilter/README.md

 # ImageFilter

 A JavaScript image filter for CSS.
+The class creates a set of given range sliders, to manipulate an image and applies the effects.
+Image filters can be applied continuously.
+The class also gives back a summed CSS rule of which effects were applied.

 # Initialize